bryce-carson/gfm-playground/README.md

 <img src="drawing-part-three.png">
 </div>

 The three rendered images are not placed directly after one another.
 How does this compare to standard HTML rendering?

+With added margin-top and -bottom of zero, the padding between the image elements is less in the rendered README.

 3. Can the images be vertically joined in standard HTML?<br>